borbware/unity-basics-course/Module1.md

 ## Day 5 Schedule

 * Morning
-  * Working on the week project
+  * Working on the Module project
   * One-on-one meetings
 * Afternoon
-  * Working on the week project
+  * Working on the Module project
-  * 14:30 Week project presentations
+  * 14:30 Module project presentations